Mina (Sikhism): Literary contributions

 The Mina texts also misattributes Guru Arjan's verses variously to Guru Nanak, Guru Angad, and Prithi Chand's grandson Hariji, and added ten saloks, or verses allegedly written by the first five Gurus, though none of these appear in the Adi Granth.
-Alongside these verses are ones written by Prithi Chand and his successors, reflecting the Mina desire to create a clear chain of transmission from Nanak to the Minas and to legitimize the tradition, and which they believed to be a continuation of Guru Nanak's.
+Alongside these verses are ones written by Prithi Chand and his successors, reflecting the Mina desire to create a clear chain of transmission from Nanak to the Minas and to legitimise the tradition, and which they believed to be a continuation of Guru Nanak's.

 Sectarian literature of the 1600s was dominated by Miharvan's and Hariji's Mina writings, originally stemming from a visceral dislike of the mainstream Gurus.
 While they would blend Sikh and Vaishnavite ideas of devotion to produce a philosophy that exhorted Sikhs to integrate bhagati, or devotion, into the existing social structure, the mainstream Sikh Gurus, in contrast, would develop a bhagati in which Sikhs were empowered to challenge the existing social order.
-Further descendants after Hariji, beginning with his great-grandson onwards, would form smaller groups like the divanas, or ecstatics, which would be patronized by the Patiala court, like Darbari Das, who would continue to propagate the Mina lineage but fail to get widespread support, as the tradition faded.
+Further descendants after Hariji, beginning with his great-grandson onwards, would form smaller groups like the divanas, or ecstatics, which would be patronised by the Patiala court, like Darbari Das, who would continue to propagate the Mina lineage but fail to get widespread support, as the tradition faded.

 Historians of the Mughal era recorded the conflict and contest between the Miharvan and the followers of Hargobind, such as in the Dabistan-i Mazahib.